SHOREBIRD DISTURBANCE MONITORING PROJECT

 Broome Bird Observatory is a member of the Roebuck Bay Working Group.
 Throughout the year various volunteer activities are conducted in the bay such as seagrass, shorebird, and near-shore dolphin monitoring.
 Get involved and lend our internationally important wetland a helping hand!

-Employment and long-term volunteer roles
+Employment and long-term volunteering

 For mid- to long-term volunteer/employment opportunities at the BBO, all the roles reside and work on site.
 Applicants will need to be able to work as part of a small team who undertake a broad range of duties necessary to ensure that guests experience the best visit possible – experience having shown that word of mouth is the best form of advertising.
 These are hands-on roles best suited to highly motivated self-starters, perhaps with previous experience in the hospitality/eco-tourism industry.